By the Monuments Toolkit

 2. Henrietta Lacks Statue

-Ordered to be built in her hometown of Roanoke, Virginia, Henrietta Lacks will be standing where the Confederate general Robert E. Lee once was before being toppled in 2020 as a result of protest against police brutality.
+Ordered to be built in her hometown of Roanoke, Virginia, Henrietta Lacks will stand where the Confederate general Robert E. Lee once was before protesters toppled his statue in 2020 while protesting against police brutality.
 The preliminary sketch for her statue depicts her powerfully posed in a standing position with her arms crossed, smiling and looking on forward.

 Henrietta Lacks legacy became well known when it was discovered that her cells— illegally taken from her without informed consent— wouldn’t die, but rather increase exponentially every 24 hours.
 Nicknamed “HeLa cells”, short for her name, her cells were essentially immortal, and became central in many modern vaccines.
 In 2018 it was the foundation for over 74,000 medical studies, and has likely again gone up considerably since the appearance of COVID in 2020.
 In addition to the lack of informed consent on John Hopkins, Thermo Fisher Scientific and other Biotechnology companies had profited from their reproduction of her cells, essentially making billions (their website states approximately $35 Billion in annual revenue) on Henrietta Lacks genetic material without paying any restitution towards her descendants.
 Erecting a statue for her, is a step in the continuation of Black resistance in science and the medical field.

-By 1936 she was appointed to the National Youth Administration by President Franklin Roosevelt himself, and in three years time she was the Director of the Administrations Negro Affairs.
+By 1936, President Franklin Roosevelt himself appointed her to the National Youth Administration.
+In three years time she was the Director of the Administrations Negro Affairs.
 In 1945, she was the only woman of color present at the founding of the United Nations in California.

-Mary McLeod Bethune was a trailblazer for every intersectional community apart of her identity, and advocated for all people of color to work together in the fight against racial injustices not just within the U.S. but the world. .
+Mary McLeod Bethune was a trailblazer for every intersectional community apart of her identity.
+She advocated for all people of color to work together in the fight against racial injustices not just within the U.S. but the world.
 Her 11 foot statue was unveiled in July of 2022, and stands in the U.S. Capitol’s Statuary Hall, and is the only African American honored there.

 “Now that the barriers are crumbling everywhere, the Negro in America must be ever vigilant lest his forces be marshalled behind wrong causes and undemocratic movements.
 He must not lend his support to any group that seeks to subvert democracy.
 That is why we must select leaders who are wise, courageous, and of great moral stature and ability.
 We have great leaders among us today: Ralph Bunche, Channing Tobias, Mordecai Johnson, Walter White, and Mary Church Terrell.
 [The latter now deceased].
 We have had other great men and women in the past: Frederick Douglass, Booker T. Washington, Harriet Tubman, and Sojourner Truth.
 We must produce more qualified people like them, who will work not for themselves, but for others.”– Mary McLeod Bethune